JYang1997/sipser_notes/sipser_notes.md

 $EQ_{DFA} =$ \{$<A,B>$ | *A* and *B* are DFAs and $L(A) = L(B)$\}

-Theorem 4.5 state that determine whether two DFA's
+Theorem 4.5 state that determine whether two DFAs are equivalent is decidable.

 #### Decidable problems concerning Context-Free Languages